Lotame/docs/lightning-tag/detailed-reference.md

 ### setConsent()

-The Lotame Ligntning Tag provides a method `setConsent` method to submit consent signals to the Lotame Consent API for enforcement within the Lotame DMP.
+The Lotame Ligntning Tag provides a method `setConsent` to submit consent signals to the Lotame Consent API for enforcement within the Lotame DMP.
 Once you've collected the appropriate consent from your customer within your privacy user experience, submit the appropriate signals as follows:

 ```javascript
 function consentCb(returnData) {